Safety When Traveling Solo (and Female)

 It’s easier.
 It’s safer.
 I’ve already paid a few hundred dollars for a flight, paying an extra $10-$20 for a stress-free arrival?
 I’ll take it.
 Sometimes I even splurge on a private transport after a long-haul flight.
 Exhaustion is never a friend of mine, especially in places where I feel I need to have my guards up.
 Airport arrival is one of those places.

 Pro tip: Some airports are extremely hectic with wild taxi drivers and “helpers” crowding newly arrived passengers.
 Sometime I find it useful to take 5-10 mins to just sit down and get my bearing.
-Figure out where things are: the official taxi stands, the information booth, and other services that could help you out of the airport safer and quicker.
+Figure out where things are: the official taxi stands, the information booth, and other services that could help you exit the airport more safely and quicker.

 I’m hyperaware on travel days, in bus and train stations.